For this lesson in my Crochet Basics series, we are learning how to double crochet and make a beautiful infinity scarf!

 Note: This is a measurement that will help you know if you are crocheting too tightly or too loosely.
 Check out lesson one for more information on how to determine gauge and what to do if it’s off.
 Be mindful that there can still be variations in size even if yarn is listed as being the same size.
 If you use a different yarn brand and type than I have listed, you may need to adjust your hook size.

-Press play and I’ll walk you through how to double crochet and then make a scarf!
+Press play on the video pop up at the top of the screeen and I’ll walk you through how to double crochet and then make a scarf!

 In addition to double crochet, I also walk you through: